For urgent consular assistance call

 There's no formal public transport system in Vanuatu.

-In some areas, transport is available through privately owned:
+In Port Vila and some areas, transport is available through privately owned:

-Public transport vehicles are often poorly maintained.
+Public transport vehicles can be poorly maintained.
 Many don't have insurance.

 By law, inter-island boats and ferries must have a current seaworthy certificate.
 However, many don't.
-Don't trust their safety.
+Look into their safety before taking these services.

 More information: